ConsolidatedSky/NEFARAM/README.md

 Tawoba books : you dont need the books to craft the armors anymore, you only need the perks corresponding to the material, except for the thalmor variant which the book is at the same place as the orginal elven one.

 ## Known Bugs
-TYou should not have too many CTDs execpt in dense NPC areas however as I couldnt test thoroughly all the quests I put in there, so there might be some bugs there (especially the loverlab quests, full of good ideas but the execution is variable).
+You should not have too many CTDs execpt in dense NPC areas however as I couldnt test thoroughly all the quests I put in there, so there might be some bugs there (especially the loverlab quests, full of good ideas but the execution is variable).

 Fighting with the arms bound has funky animations because Devious Devices was made for FNIS and this modlist uses Nemesis.